How To React When You Have the Hot Item

 Keep the Supply Chain Moving

-Even the best operation can hit a snag, but staying one step ahead of delays can keep product moving and help shippers avoid premium routing, which can add 20 to 50 percent onto the cost of a normal route.
-By monitoring shipments in real time, ClearChain allows Penske associates to identify if a shipment has fallen behind schedule.
+Even the best operation can hit a snag, but staying one step ahead of delays can keep product moving and help shippers avoid premium routing, which can add 20 to 50% to the cost of a normal route.
+By monitoring shipments in real-time, ClearChain allows Penske associates to identify if a shipment has fallen behind schedule.
 Penske’s team of experts can then work with customers to mitigate the disruption and find the best way to navigate around it or find alternative modes of transportation, if necessary.

 If a bottleneck occurs on the outbound side, it is possible to rush deliveries thanks to airfreight.